 The list of expected skills may also change based on the application you are building.
 For example, .NET Developer roles for web-based applications may require additional knowledge of JavaScript, HTML, CSS, Typescript, and Angular or Node.

-Some recruiters also demand .NET Developers to have additional skills such as OOD, Agile, multi-threading, performance tuning, good code organization skills, and design patterns.
+Some recruiters also demand .NET Developers to have additional skills such as OOD, Agile, multi-threading, performance tuning, good code organization skills, design patterns, and experience collaborating with product managers on software development projects.

 High-Paying .NET Developer Job Titles